Corporate Governance Statement

 b.
 Name of the party whom the whistle-blower is reporting against;

-d.
-Other additional details that would be appropriate to substantiate the concern.
+e.
+Other additional details or witnesses that would be appropriate to substantiate the concern; and

 The Receiving Officer shall:

 a.
-Acknowledge receipt of the concern from the whistle-blower; and
+Acknowledge receipt of the concern from the whistle-blower within three working days; and

 b.
 Take appropriate actions which include assessing the concerns received and recommending the next steps for decision by the Chief Executive or where applicable, the Chairman of the Audit & Risk Committee.